paulohms/designing-data-intensive-app/Chapter 7/README.md

-# Chapter 6 - Partitioning
+# Chapter 7 - Transactions

 In the harsh reality of data systems, many things can go wrong:
 - The database software or hardware may fail at any time (including in the middle of a write operation).